 I am an avid golfer (this does not mean I am a good golfer).
+When there is a big tournament on I love going to https://www.fanduel.com/fantasy-golf to take part in Fantasy Golf and I enjoy going golfing most weekends.
+I am slowly improving but it’s not quite Tiger Woods quality yet!
 Recently, I picked up Golf Magazine and found an article about professional golfers with ADD and ADHD by Cameron Morfit (click here).
 It got me to thinking more about the connections between ADD/ADHD and golf.

 Without a doubt, golf is an excellent comparison to living with ADD/ADHD.
 You can hit a great tee and approach shot, then miss two putts.
 Even though the two original shots were great, the missed putt counts the same as a long drive.
 On the flip side, you can hit a terrible drive, recover well and get a good score on a hole.
 Just like with ADD/ADHD, you can start well and end poorly; or you can start poorly and end well.

 Golf is frustrating and satisfying within one shot.
 You hit a great shot and it keeps you coming back for more; or you hit a bad shot and the game becomes ridiculous.
-Either way, golf is a sport that requires large amounts of patience, persistence and dedication.
+Either way, golf is a sport that requires large amounts of patience, persistence and dedication, which can be achieved if you Shop Indoor Golf equipment and get as much practice in at home as you can.
 Sounds a lot like living with ADD/ADHD doesn’t it?
 There are three keys to being more successful at both…

 - Recognize and understand your strengths and areas for improvement.

 - Enjoy your good moments and learn from your struggles.

 - Despite how frustrating things become, keep working to get better.